SkyzoNams/OnChain-Events-Listener/README.md

 # Performance

-On my local machine with 10 CPU cores and 16 GPU cores it would take 11091 hours so 462 days, so almost 1 year and 2 months if you want the program to start processing all the blocks since the contract creation (block 13140651)
+On my local machine with 10 CPU cores and 16 GPU cores it would take 11091 hours so 462 days, so almost 1 year and 2 months if you want the program to start processing all the blocks since the contract creation (block #13140651)

 The process execution could be distributed simultaneously to different machine, each one processing a batch of blocks in order to save some precious time.

+However it works well and can process blocks after blocks if you run the program without parameters (from the latest block).